ahmedaq/RocaSec/README.md

       * A list of protein biochemical domains in xls or xlsx format [optional].

         If provided, the software computes and displays the association of inferred sectors with the specified biochemical domains.
-The xls or xlsx file should be formatted as follows: each column should represent a specified biochemical domain and should include (1) the name of the biochemical domain in the first row (as a text field), and (2) the sites involved in the biochemical domain, given as numerical values in the subsequent rows.
+The xls or xlsx file should be formatted as follows: each column should represent a specified biochemical domain and should include (i) the name of the biochemical domain in the first row (as a text field), and (ii) he sites involved in the biochemical domain, given as numerical values in the subsequent rows.
 See the example files provided in the Data_RoCA folder in this repository.

       * Maximum number of PCs to use in the inference procedure [default = 6].